gregorzens/gregorzens.github.io/_pages/about.md

 <p style = "margin-bottom:5px;"> <font size="5" > <br>  Research Focus  </font></p>

-My research focuses on developing and applying quantitative models to analyze social science phenomena.
-I collaborate with economists, climate researchers, and demographers, focusing on applications related to human mobility, statistical demography and development issues.
-Methodologically, I am particularly interested in Bayesian methods, with an emphasis on high-dimensional models and computational techniques.
+My research focuses on developing and applying statistical methods for high-dimensional and structured data, motivated by questions in human mobility, demography, and the social sciences more broadly.
+Methodologically, I am particularly interested in Bayesian statistics, with an emphasis on computational techniques, scalable inference, and interpretable modeling.
+I collaborate closely with economists, sociologists, demographers, and climate scientists, and translate my work into practice through open-source R packages.
 Below are some of my current and past projects.

 <p style = "margin-bottom:5px;"> <font size="5" > <br>  Preprints and Selected Work in Progress </font></p>